batata-frita/the-least-painful-way-to-build-a-web-app/SCRIPT.md

 ## Deep Dive (Paulo)

-37. which means that we need to model our application in a way that effects are a function of state
+36 (still same slide) and to understand what this missing piece is, we need to understand the whole.

-38. Let’s take a look at what is happening here.
-First we have the actions, which are the things that can happen (lightning strikes, phone explosions, fireballs…), then we have the update function and the state (we will come back to that in more detail soon) and the effects, which are things that we want to do in response to the current reality.
+37. lets step back and take a high level look into what each of these parts are. first we have the actions, then we have the update function and the state, and finally we have the effects,

 ### Actions (Fernando)